AlexRojasx/DC-5v-Converter/README.md

 <h2>Project Description:</h2>

 The DC/DC 5v converter project is aimed to create a simple and easy way to power a usb device.
 The primary focus was for this device to be able to power an Orange Pi off of a Rev Robotics PDH (Power Distribution Hub) for simple integration in a FRC Robot.
-This simple PCB board design was used to deepen understanding of circit design, PCB layout, and power electronics.
+This simple PCB board design was used to deepen understanding of circit design, PCB layout, and PCB manufacturing.

 <h2>Skills Learned:</h2>

--PCB Board Design and Layout
+-PCB Design and Layout
 -How to Utilize Bypass Capacitors
--understanding of component selection
+-Understanding of component selection
+-PCB Manufacturing

 <h2>Tools Used:</h2>